 A broken bone or consistent back pain can mean more than you think, and should be investigated properly.
 If you are over the age of 50, and have had a broken bone after a minimal trauma such as a fall from a standing height – remember, it is always a good idea to follow up with your doctor.

-3 International Osteoporosis Foundation.
+5 International Osteoporosis Foundation.
 The Asia-Pacific regional audit.
-Epidemiology, costs & burden of osteoporosis in 2013. osteoporosis.foundation/educational-hub/material/audits.
+Epidemiology, costs & burden of osteoporosis in 2013.
+2013. osteoporosis.foundation/educational-hub/material/audit.